akhlakm/Polymer-Molecular-Dynamics/website/api/core/Lammps.md

 - `read_data_from` _System | str_ - System object that the data file will
   be read from.
-This can also be your data file name string if you do not generate your system via PMD; one of this attribute and `read_restart_from` has to be provided but not both (providing both will result in an error); default: `None`
+This can also be your data file name string if you do not generate your system via PMD; one of this attribute or `read_restart_from` has to be provided but not both (providing both will result in an error); default: `None`

 - `read_restart_from` _Lammps | str_ - Lammps object that the last restart
   file created will be read from.
 This can also be your previous lammps file name string if you do not have previous Lammps object;
-  one of this attribute and `read_data_from` has to be provided but not both (providing both will result in an error); default: `None`
+  one of this attribute or `read_data_from` has to be provided but not both (providing both will result in an error); default: `None`

 - `get_functional_form_from` _Builder_ - Only needed if `read_data_from` or